 I can’t even describe how good the food was on this trip – I know, everything tastes better outdoors, but the guides were amazing – cooking outdoors, using whatever they had packed in the boats and we had 3 delicious meals each day.
 Even the quick lunches they threw together on the beach were delicious!
 One night we had salmon, wild rice and veggies, followed by a delicious dessert of strawberry shortcake.
 Another night we had bacon wrapped filet mignon, mashed potatoes and caesar salad.
 And did I mention the 3 hot men doing all this cooking and cleaning for us?

 Day 2 and 3 we really started hitting some rapids – no more loafing about the boat – time to put on the helmets and life jackets and paddle for your life!
-Ok, maybe not…we did have one lady pop right out of the boat in a rapid (she probably weighed 90 pounds) – and our guide, with one hand still on his oar to keep us in the right direction, just reached over and grabbed her with one hand, and plopped her right back in her seat….it was quite impressive!
+Ok, maybe not…we did have one lady pop right out of the boat in a rapid (she probably weighed 90 pounds) – and our guide, with one hand still on his oar to keep us in the right direction, just reached over and grabbed her with one hand, and plopped her right back in her seat….it was really impressive!
 I guess that’s what these guys train for.
 So, lunch stops also gave us a chance to dry out our clothes

 I’m not gonna lie, I was terrified of this plane.
 At one point, I had looked into having my car shuttled down here, but it was too expensive.
 So I was stuck.
 OMG, am I glad I did this!
 This was absolutely a case of “fake it ’til you make it” – I plastered a smile on my face, kept my eyes glued through my camera viewfinder and took about 400 pictures.
 It was incredible, though!
 I’ve since grown fond of small planes.